-We can't tell you yet, and we won't reveal this year's game until Battlecode 2019 kicks off on January 7th.
+We can't tell you yet, and we won't reveal next year's game until Battlecode 2020 kicks off next year.
 The game changes every year, and part of the fun of Battlecode is in not knowing what you're gonna get :).
 However, we can tell you that the game tends to be a turn-based strategy game, and robots need to demonstrate a mastery of both broad resource management (macro), and organized, efficient combat tactics (micro).

 - Do I have to be good at programming?